Clark International Airport

-The airport serves Central Luzon, Northern Luzon, and to an extent, Metro Manila.
-The name is derived from the former American Clark Air Base which was the largest overseas base of the United States Air Force until it was closed in 1991 and handed over to the Government of the Philippines.
+The airport serves Metro Clark, as well as the entire Central Luzon, Northern Luzon, and, to an extent, Manila metropolitan area and capital city with international and domestic flights.
+The name is derived from the former American Clark Air Base, which was the largest overseas base of the United States Air Force until it was closed and handed over to the Government of the Philippines in 1991.

 The airport is managed and operated by Luzon International Premier Airport Development (LIPAD) Corp., a consortium of JG Summit Holdings, Filinvest Development Corporation, Philippine Airport Ground Support Solutions (PAGSS) Inc., and Changi Airports Philippines Pte.
-Ltd.; while the southern part of the facility is utilized by the Philippine Air Force as Clark Air Base.
+Ltd. The southern part of the facility is utilized by the Philippine Air Force as Clark Air Base.